roc-lang/roc/www/generate_tutorial/src/input/tutorial.md

 This makes two changes to our earlier `stoplightColor` / `stoplightStr` example.

-1. We sometimes set `stoplightColor` to be `Custom "some other color"`.
+1. We sometimes chose to set `stoplightColor` to be `Custom "some other color"`.
 When we did this, we gave the `Custom` tag a _payload_ of the string `"some other color"`.
 2. We added a `Custom` tag in our `when`, with a payload which we named `description`.
-Because we did this, we were able to refer to `description` in the body of the branch (that is, the part after the `->`) just like any other def.
+Because we did this, we were able to refer to `description` in the body of the branch (that is, the part after the `->`) just like a def or a function argument.

 Any tag can be given a payload like this.
 A payload doesn't have to be a string; we could also have said (for example) `Custom { r: 40, g: 60, b: 80 }` to specify an RGB color instead of a string.
 Then in our `when` we could have written `Custom record ->` and then after the `->` used `record.r`, `record.g`, and `record.b` to access the `40`, `60`, `80` values.
 We could also have written `Custom { r, g, b } ->` to _destructure_ the record, and then accessed these `r`, `g`, and `b` defs after the `->` instead.